Isla Vista attacks: Attacks

-Apartment stabbings
+Stabbings

 Despite initially selecting May 24 as the date for his attacks, Rodger unexpectedly initiated his attacks a day earlier.
-Rodger, carrying a 6 inch "SRK" knife and a 9 inch hunting knife, ambushed his 20-year-old roommate Weihan "David" Wang upon his return to their apartment.
+Rodger, carrying a 6 inch "SRK" knife and an 8 inch hunting knife, ambushed his 20-year-old roommate Weihan "David" Wang upon his return to their residence at Capri Apartments.
 Wang tried to defend himself but was stabbed 15 times, suffering 23 slashes.
 Rodger moved Wang's body to the corner of a bedroom, threw it face-down on the floor, and partially covered it with blankets, towels, and clothing.
 Soon after, Rodger attacked his other roommate, 20-year-old Cheng Yuan "James" Hong, after he entered the apartment.
 Despite his attempts to defend himself, Hong was overwhelmed, receiving 25 stab wounds and 12 slashes.
 Five of the stab wounds were inflicted on Hong's back after he died.
 Rodger dragged Hong's body to the same bedroom, throwing it face down and half-on-top of Wang's body, and concealed it with blankets and clothing.

 Nineteen-year-old George Chen, a friend of Hong and Wang, arrived at the apartment to visit them.
 Upon entering, Rodger ambushed Chen, inflicting 94 stab wounds and 11 slashes as Chen attempted to defend himself.
 Rodger left Chen's bleeding body in a bathroom.
 He attempted to clean the apartment and hide evidence of the earlier stabbings as each victim entered using bathroom towels and paper towels, which quickly became soaked in blood.
 Despite his efforts, blood remained splattered on the hallways and walls.